Reference

 Interface

-The top menu bar provides access to all pages: the four engine mode tabs (COMPLEX, HARMONIC, TIMBRAL, GRANULAR) on the left, and navigation pages (MOD, MIX, MIDI, SYS, LIBRARY) on the right.
+The top menu bar provides access to all pages: the four engine mode tabs (FM, HARMONIC, TIMBRAL, GRANULAR) on the left, and navigation pages (MOD, MIX, MIDI, SYS, LIBRARY, SCRIPT) on the right.
 Tapping a mode tab selects that engine for editing on the synth page.

 Signal path